-This strategic plan is premised on the vision of attaining "A Decently Housed Nation", with a mission "To efficiently provide and facilitate access to innovative housing solutions to all through Research, Partnerships and Collaborations."
+This strategic plan is premised on the vision of attaining "A Decently Housed Nation", with a mission "To efficiently provide and facilitate access to innovative housing solutions".
 It is anchored on the core values of Equity, Integrity, Innovation and Research, Team Work, Professionalism, Customer Focus and Sustainability.

-The Corporation has adopted five Key Result Areas namely, Housing Development, Resource Mobilization and Financial Management, Estates Management, Research and Innovation and Corporate Sustainability.
-Under Housing Development, the Corporation is targeting to deliver 110,000 housing units; 100,000 Affordable Housing units through collaboration with County Governments, 5,000 units on Corporation land targeting commercial rate market and 5,000 rooms for student accommodation.
+The Corporation has adopted five strategic Pillars namely, Housing Pillar, Financial Pillar, Estates Management Pillar, Research and Innovation Pillar and Corporate Sustainability Pillar.
+Under Housing Pillar, the Corporation is targeting to deliver 110,000 housing units; 100,000 Affordable Housing units through collaboration with County Governments, 5,000 units on Corporation land targeting commercial rate market and 5,000 rooms for student accommodation.
 The Corporation also targets to increase prime land bank through purchase of land, land recovery and allocation by government and other State Agencies.

 The implementation of the Plan will cost Kshs 361.9 Billion.
 The Corporation will mobilize Kshs 340 Billion from external sources and the balance of Kshs 22 Billion will be sourced internally.
-In Estates Management, it is envisaged that property management, valuation and sales and marketing will be carried out efficiently to enhance revenue generation.
+In Estates Management Pillar, it is envisaged that property management, valuation and sales and marketing will be carried out efficiently to enhance revenue generation.
 Research and Innovation is enshrined in the Act that formed the Corporation.
-Under the Research and Innovation, it is expected that the Corporation will establish and operationalize research and innovation centre through which the Corporation will be distinguished as a leading research and innovation center on Housing matters.
+Under the Research and Innovation Pillar, it is expected that the Corporation will establish and operationalize research and innovation centre through which the Corporation will be distinguished as a leading research and innovation center on Housing matters.

-The fifth Key Result Area is Corporate Sustainability.
-It is expected that internal business processes and systems will be re-engineered; in addition, the Corporation will seek to enhance corporate governance, corporate brand and image, and human resource capacity.
+The fifth Pillar is Corporate Sustainability.
+It is expected that internal business processes and systems will be re-engineered, in addition, the Corporation will seek to enhance corporate governance, corporate brand and image, and human resource capacity.